 Cons: The $59 annual fee after the first year.
 There is no introductory APR.

 The Verdict: The Capital One® Venture® Rewards Credit Card is a good card to have in your wallet if you plan on doing any traveling in the future.
 The annual fee shouldn’t be a deterrent because earning double miles on purchases means the card will pay for itself in no time.

-Cardholders earn 25,000 bonus Starpoints® after you use your new Card to make $3,000 in purchases within the first 3 months.
-Earn 2 Starpoints® at participating SPG® & Marriott Rewards® hotels, & 1 Starpoint on all other purchases.. $0 intro annual fee for first year, then $95.
+Cardholders earn 25,000 bonus Starpoints® after you use your new Card to make $3,000 in purchases within the first 3 months..
+2 Starpoints® for each dollar of eligible purchases spent on the Card at participating SPG® & Marriott Rewards® hotels.
+1 Starpoint for all other purchases.. $0 introductory annual fee for the first year, then $95..

 Pros: With the Starwood Preferred Guest® Credit Card from American Express you earn 2 Starpoints for every $1 you spend at participating Starwood and Marriott Rewards® hotels and 1 point for all other eligible purchases.
 You can redeem Starpoints for free nights at Starwood’s luxury hotels and resorts around the world and while you’re globe-trotting, there are no foreign transaction fees on purchases.

 Cons: The $95 annual fee after the first year.
 No introductory APR.
 Little flexibility as to where you can redeem your rewards.

 The Verdict: If you frequent Starwood’s high end portfolio of properties, you should apply.
 If you don’t often find yourself at Starwood hotels and resorts, there are other rewards cards that have no or low annual fees that allow you to earn more rewards with fewer restrictions.